Mexican startup seeks to combat self-diagnosis, self-medication and late detection

 Awards night

-Francisca Vargas was accompanied by her partners, work team and prominent personalities from the medical business world and health and research professionals, who have extensive experience and national and international recognition.
+Francisca Vargas was accompanied by her partners, work team and prominent personalities from the business medical world and from health and research professionals, who have extensive experience and national and international recognition.

 Right there, the awards were given to actors in the field whose invaluable work was a key element in the care of the pandemic: Dr. Francisco Moreno, head of the Infectious Diseases Service of the ABC Hospital, the QFB Carol Perelman, director of the Garden Weizmann de Ciencias, Dr. Heberto Arboleya, general director of the Temporary Covid19 Citibanamex Unit, Dr. Sandra López-León, specialist in Epidemiology and Genetics and Mr. Daniel Suárez Rodríguez, president of the Spanish Charity Society.